 What is the terrain and geography like in Algeria?

 Its geography is a contrast with the mountainous, fertile terrain of the north and the great expanse of arid desert in the south.
-Ninety percent of the population live on the fertile coastal strip that extends about 50 miles inland and stretches about 950 miles from Morocco in the west to Tunisia on the east.
+Ninety percent of the population lives on the fertile coastal strip that extends about 50 miles inland and stretches about 950 miles from Morocco in the west to Tunisia in the east.
 Algiers, Oran, and Annaba are located in this area along the coast.

-South of this coastal plain rise the beautifully rugged hills and mountains of the Kabylie and the Aures.
+South of this coastal plain rises the beautifully rugged hills and mountains of the Kabylie and the Aures.
 Behind the mountains lies the high plateau, a semiarid rangeland.
 Beyond, about 200 miles inland, is the vast Sahara Desert, which comprises 90% of the country.

 From the sea, Algiers is a spectacular sight, rising sharply from the port area and business district to the residential areas along tree-covered hills.
 In sunlight, the white buildings of "Alger la Blanche" gleam against the blue Mediterranean below and the green pines above.

 Architecturally, the city is European with a strong Mediterranean flavor.
 The Casbah, an ancient, congested quarter in the heart of the city, contains most of what remains of the Turkish city of the 16th-18th centuries.

 The largest country in Africa